zgibberish/rotwood-modloader/README.md

 When using the built in mod manager, ModIndex will by default reject all mods unless they specify `dst_compatible = true` in `modinfo.lua`.
 Obviously, Rotwood mods are not DST mods and this doesn't make much sense.

-Modify `IsModCompatibleWithMode` like shown below
+In `modindex.lua`, modify `IsModCompatibleWithMode` like shown below

 ```diff
 function ModIndex:IsModCompatibleWithMode(modname, dlcmode)